-An introduction to the interpretation of visual art in relation to international historical developments. with emphasis on late twentieth- and twenty-first-century art.
-(G7: Humanities) Prerequisite(s): HA 112.
+An introduction to the interpretation of visual art in relation to international historical developments, with emphasis on late twentieth- and twenty-first-century art.
+(G7: Humanities)

 HA 332 - Modern Architecture

 Traces the development of architecture in Europe and the United States in the 19th and 20th centuries.
 Illustrated lectures present architectural developments in relation to pertinent ideas, events, and technological innovations.
 (G7: Humanities)